Growing Educators, Achieving Results with Students (G.E.A.R.S.)

 - Goal 1: Every school in the Avondale Elementary School District will increase their overall pass percentages on the AzMERIT assessment in reading and mathematics.

-Over the two-year course of G.E.A.R.S., Avondale Elementary School District saw student achievement rise and other tangible benefits emerge.
+Over the three-year course of G.E.A.R.S., Avondale Elementary School District saw student achievement rise and other tangible benefits emerge.
 District enrollment began to stabilize as parents recognized and became part of the effort to improve school quality; transitions in school leadership and teacher vacancies positions declined; staff developed a greater sense of ownership and understanding of their shared strategic vision and chose to stay in the district; and most importantly, expectations for student achievement increased, as did results.

 Goal 1: Every school in the Avondale Elementary School District will increase their overall pass percentages on the AzMERIT assessment in reading and mathematics.

-Goal 2: A majority of schools within the Avondale Elementary School District will achieve results above the performance regression line when comparing pass percentages in reading and mathematics with the percentage of students receiving free or reduced lunch for all reporting K-8 schools in Arizona.
+Goal 2: A majority of schools within the Avondale Elementary School District will achieve results at or above the performance regression line when comparing pass percentages in reading and mathematics with the percentage of students receiving free or reduced lunch for all reporting K-8 schools in Arizona.

 Wildflower Elementary School

 The efforts of educators in Avondale Elementary School District make a lasting difference in the lives of students.
-Their work G.E.A.R.S. - Growing Educators, Achieving Results with Students, increased not only student learning but also that of teachers.
+Their work with G.E.A.R.S. - Growing Educators, Achieving Results with Students, increased not only student learning but also that of teachers.
 The shared mission of these courageous teacher leaders is to help students exceed what they think is their potential and achieve life goals without limits.
-All of the participants in G.E.A.R.S. and Project Momentum are extremely proud of this work that has benefited students, teachers and the entire school community.
+All of the participants in G.E.A.R.S. or Project Momentum are extremely proud of this work that has benefited students, teachers and the entire school community.